cloud-coder/cascon2018-slackapp/lab03-option02-watsonassistant/README.md

    - **This is a preconfigured Watson Assistant instance that you will connect to and use.
 This instance will likely be unavailable at later dates.
 See the instructions on importing a configuration to set up your own instance.**

-1. Add the following Watcson Assistant funtion to the end of slackapp-event.js
+1. Add the following Watson Assistant funtion to the end of slackapp-event.js

    ```javascript
    const watsonAssistant = (args, message, context, callback) => {